tawmae/tawmae.github.io/first_words.md

 ## <span class="iconify" data-icon="streamline:travel-places-painting-painting-entertainment-display-museum-event-hobby-exhibit" data-inline="false"></span> Styles

 All styles are playing a notification sound.
+You can add `?excludedaccounts=streamelements+tawmaebot+sery_bot` at the end of the URL to not trigger for certain accounts.

 ---